erayridvan/C-Sharp-OOP-Exams-SoftUni/Exam18April2022/PlanetWars.md

 Input

-CreatePlanet Zomitune 300

-CreatePlanet Cippe-C77T 270

-CreatePlanet Xunrichi 20.52

-AddUnit StormTroopers Dotrienides

-AddUnit SpaceForces Zomitune

-AddUnit SpaceForces Zomitune

-AddWeapon Xunrichi SpaceMissiles 2

-AddWeapon Xunrichi BioChemicalWeapon 6

-AddWeapon Xunrichi NuclearWeapon 8

-AddWeapon Cippe-C77T NuclearWeapon 11

-AddWeapon Cippe-C77T NuclearWeapon 10

-SpecializeForces Zomitune

-AddUnit AnonymousImpactUnit Xunrichi

-AddUnit StormTroopers Xunrichi

-SpaceCombat Xunrichi Zomitune

-ForcesReport

-Peace
+CreateHero Knight Wilmetta 50 90

+CreateHero Knight Dave 60 95

+CreateHero Knight Serlon 40 100

+CreateHero Knight ldis 80 110

+CreateHero Barbarian Alessia 110 40

+CreateHero Barbarian Casey 85 25

+CreateHero Barbarian Emersyn 100 35

+CreateHero Barbarian Attila 115 47

+CreateHero Barbarian Berenger 120 15

+CreateWeapon Claymore Almace 10

+CreateWeapon Claymore Caliburn 12

+CreateWeapon Claymore Dainsleif 9

+CreateWeapon Claymore Durandal 13

+CreateWeapon Claymore Dyrnwyn 7

+CreateWeapon Mace Narcoleptic 15

+CreateWeapon Mace Stormcaller 14

+CreateWeapon Mace Willbreaker 11

+CreateWeapon Mace Justifier 9

+AddWeaponToHero Almace Serlon

+AddWeaponToHero Durandal ldis

+AddWeaponToHero Dyrnwyn Alessia

+AddWeaponToHero Narcoleptic Casey

+AddWeaponToHero Stormcaller Emersyn

+AddWeaponToHero Willbreaker Attila

+AddWeaponToHero Justifier Berenger

+AddWeaponToHero Dainsleif Dave

+AddWeaponToHero Caliburn Wilmetta

+StartBattle

+Exit

 Output

-Successfully added Planet: Zomitune

-Successfully added Planet: Cippe-C77T

-Successfully added Planet: Xunrichi

-Planet Dotrienides does not exist!

-SpaceForces added successfully to the Army of Zomitune!

-SpaceForces already added to the Army of Zomitune!

-Xunrichi purchased SpaceMissiles!

-Xunrichi purchased BioChemicalWeapon!

-Budget too low!

-Destruction level cannot exceed 10 power points.

-Cippe-C77T purchased NuclearWeapon!

-Zomitune has upgraded its forces!

-Budget too low!

-StormTroopers added successfully to the Army of Xunrichi!

-Xunrichi destructed Zomitune!

-***UNIVERSE PLANET MILITARY REPORT***

-Planet: Cippe-C77T

---Budget: 255 billion QUID

---Forces: No units

---Combat equipment: NuclearWeapon

---Military Power: 14.5

-Planet: Xunrichi

---Budget: 157.91 billion QUID

---Forces: StormTroopers

---Combat equipment: SpaceMissiles, BioChemicalWeapon

---Military Power: 9
+Successfully added Sir Wilmetta to the collection.

+Successfully added Sir Dave to the collection.

+Successfully added Sir Serlon to the collection.

+Successfully added Sir ldis to the collection.

+Successfully added Barbarian Alessia to the collection.

+Successfully added Barbarian Casey to the collection.

+Successfully added Barbarian Emersyn to the collection.

+Successfully added Barbarian Attila to the collection.

+Successfully added Barbarian Berenger to the collection.

+A claymore Almace is added to the collection.

+A claymore Caliburn is added to the collection.

+A claymore Dainsleif is added to the collection.

+A claymore Durandal is added to the collection.

+A claymore Dyrnwyn is added to the collection.

+A mace Narcoleptic is added to the collection.

+A mace Stormcaller is added to the collection.

+A mace Willbreaker is added to the collection.

+A mace Justifier is added to the collection.

+Hero Serlon can participate in battle using a claymore.

+Hero ldis can participate in battle using a claymore.

+Hero Alessia can participate in battle using a claymore.

+Hero Casey can participate in battle using a mace.

+Hero Emersyn can participate in battle using a mace.

+Hero Attila can participate in battle using a mace.

+Hero Berenger can participate in battle using a mace.

+Hero Dave can participate in battle using a claymore.

+Hero Wilmetta can participate in battle using a claymore.

+The knights took 2 casualties but won the battle.

+Input

+CreateHero Knight  50 90

+CreateHero Knight Dave 60 -5

+CreateHero Knight Serlon -5 100

+CreateHero Knight ldis 80 110

+CreateHero Barbarian Alessia 110 40

+CreateWeapon Claymore  10

+CreateWeapon Claymore Caliburn -5

+CreateWeapon Claymore Dainsleif 9

+CreateWeapon Mace Willbreaker 11

+CreateWeapon Mace Stormcaller 12

+AddWeaponToHero Dainsleif ldis

+AddWeaponToHero Willbreaker Alessia

+AddWeaponToHero Willbreaker Alessia

+AddWeaponToHero Stormcaller Alessia

+CreateHero Knight Berenger 50 90

+StartBattle

+HeroReport

+Exit

+Output

+Hero name cannot be null or empty.

+Hero armour cannot be below 0.

+Hero health cannot be below 0.

+Successfully added Sir ldis to the collection.

+Successfully added Barbarian Alessia to the collection.

+Weapon type cannot be null or empty.

+Durability cannot be below 0.

+A claymore Dainsleif is added to the collection.

+A mace Willbreaker is added to the collection.

+A mace Stormcaller is added to the collection.

+Hero ldis can participate in battle using a claymore.

+Hero Alessia can participate in battle using a mace.

+Weapon Willbreaker does not exist.

+Hero Alessia is well-armed.

+Successfully added Sir Berenger to the collection.

+The knights took 0 casualties but won the battle.

+Barbarian: Alessia

+--Health: 0

+--Armour: 0

+--Weapon: Willbreaker

+Knight: Berenger

+--Health: 50

+--Armour: 90

+--Weapon: Unarmed

+Knight: ldis

+--Health: 15

+--Armour: 0

+--Weapon: Dainsleif

 Task 3: Unit Tests (100 points)

-You will receive a skeleton with Planet and Weapon classes inside.
-The classes will have some methods, fields and one constructor, which are working properly.
+You will receive a skeleton with Car and Garage classes inside.
+The Garage class has some methods, fields, and one constructor, which are working properly.
+The  Car class has three properties and a constructor.
 You are NOT ALLOWED to change any class.
-Cover the both classes with unit tests to make sure that the class is working as intended.
+Cover the whole Garage class with unit tests to make sure that the class is working as intended.

 You are provided with a unit test project in the project skeleton.

 Do NOT use Mocking in your unit tests!